ChannMyaeAung/MyLearningNotes/C_Learning/essentials.md

 #### Key Differences Between Normal and Pointer Variables:

-- Normal Variable

-  : Stores the actual value directly.
+- **Normal Variable:** Stores the actual value directly.

   - Example: `int x = 10;` means `x` holds the value `10`.

-- Pointer Variable

-  : Stores the
+- **Pointer Variable:** Stores the

-  memory address

-   of another variable, allowing you to indirectly access or modify that variable's value.
+  memory address of another variable, allowing you to indirectly access or modify that variable's value.

   - Example: `int *p = &x;` means `p` holds the address of `x`, and `*p` (dereferencing) gives you access to the value of `x`.